We know your specialty, let us build your business.

 Boost in Revenue*

 Reduction in Cost*

-We’re always on top of all the latest coding and billing updates for ophthalmology practices.
+We’re always on top of all the latest coding and billing updates for Lab practices.

 Additionally, to make sure all claims are reimbursed on the first claim submission, our system is able to pre-edit claims prior to the initial submission for possible billing/coding errors.
 Our detailed end of month reports keep our clients up-to-date of what is happening in their practice so that any issues can be addressed quickly.
 The outcome of these processes and more is our clients have a streamlined revenue cycle with increased collection rates.